MLDemon: Deployment Monitoring for Machine Learning Systems: Theoretical Analysis

 \begin{theorem} Let $\mathcal{P} = \mathbf{Lip}(\Delta)$ be the set of $\Delta$-Lipschitz drifts and let $\Pi$ be the space of deployment monitoring policies.
-On both estimation problems with MAE risk and decision problems with hinge risk, for any model $f$ and anomaly detector $g$, the following hold:
+For both MAE risk and hinge risk, for any model $f$ and anomaly detector $g$: